What Does Deep Breathing Do for the Body?

-These 2 systems nicely parallel the breathing process.
-When we inhale, our diaphragm moves down and the volume in our thoracic cavity increases as our lungs fill with air; as they fill, they also begin to compress the walls of the heart, which in turn restricts blood flow going into and out of the heart.
-To compensate for this restriction, our heart rate increases (SNS).
-When we exhale, our diaphragm moves up and the volume in our thoracic cavity decreases as our lungs empty the air inside them, and our heart rate decreases (PNS).
+These 2 systems parallel the breathing process.
+When we inhale, our diaphragm moves down and the volume in our thoracic cavity increases as our lungs fill with air.
+As they fill, they also begin to compress the walls of the heart, which in turn restricts blood flow going into and out of the heart.
+To compensate for this restriction, our heart rate increases, stimulating our fight-or-flight response.
+When we exhale, our diaphragm moves up and the volume in our thoracic cavity decreases as our lungs empty the air inside them, which relaxes our bodies.

-In short: it is actually our exhale (not our inhale) that’s linked to the parasympathetic nervous system, which helps our body relax.
+In short, it is actually our exhale, not our inhale, which helps our body relax.

 So, what should you do?
 Although it’s perfectly natural to respond to anxiety and panic with overbreathing, the good news is that we also have the ability to affect our breathing rate.
 We can change our breathing.
 This means we can train ourselves to respond to overbreathing with an intentional breathing pattern designed to promote relaxation.

-As you sit at your boss’ desk trying to manage your anxiety symptoms, rather than taking a deep breath, focus on activating the PNS (i.e., lower breath and heart rate)—in other words, focus on extending the exhale.
-Pay attention to your exhale — a little more attention to your exhale can make a difference.
+As you sit on the phone with your boss trying to manage your anxiety symptoms, rather than taking a deep breath, focus on extending the exhale.

 Though the exact breath count that is most helpful for you may vary based on your natural breathing rate (some people tend to breath at a higher/lower rate than others), a rough estimate of what this ratio would look like is to inhale for a count of 1…2…3…4 and then exhale for a count of 1…2…3…4…5…6, where each count lasts one second.